10 Animals With Snake Venom Resistance

 Source: iNaturalist – public domain

 In the process, the puff adder landed a bite, and the honey badger suddenly fell unconscious.
 It lay in a honey badger coma for two hours, but eventually its natural resistance kicked in.
-It brushed itself off, and finished eating its puff adder meal as though nothing has happened.
-Another battle involved an orange cape cobra, which it chased up a tree and forced to drop from a branch.
+It brushed itself off, and finished eating its puff adder meal as though nothing had happened.
+Another battle involved an orange cape cobra, which a honey badger chased up a tree and forced to drop from a branch.

 6 European hedgehog